CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Concealed in the middle of the corridor is a perilous pit trap, concealed beneath a facade of loose stone tiles supported by breakaway timbers.
 When subjected to a weight of 100 pounds or more, the tiles and timbers collapse.
 Characters scrutinizing the hallway for traps can discern the hidden pit with a successful CL 3 Perception Skill Check.
 Such a check also reveals narrow ledges running along the northern and southern edges of the pit.
 A character attempting to maneuver around the pit by using one of these ledges must successfully complete a CL 2 Acrobatics Skill check.

 A character who triggers the trap or fails the Acrobatics Skill check while attempting to bypass the pit must make a CL 3 Acrobatics Skill Check to clutch the edge.
-On a failed save, the character tumbles 20 feet into the pit, enduring 2d6 bludgeoning damage and landing prone.
+On a failed save, the character tumbles 20 feet into the pit, enduring a minor bludgeoning injury and landing prone.

-AWARDING Skill & Destiny Points
+#### Awarding Destiny Points

-Distribute 100 XP equally among the characters if the party successfully avoids or survives the pit trap.
+Award each of the player's 1 destiny point for defeating the ruffians.

 ### 4. Rozen Crypts